Case Number: No. 09-5262

 Case Status: Settled

 Court: United States District Court, Eastern District of Pennsylvania

 Berger Montague served as co-lead counsel and obtained a $3.6 million settlement in this securities class action arising from the collapse of Hemispherx stock after it was revealed in December 2009 that the U.S. Food and Drug Administration had rejected Ampligen despite repeated assurances by the company that approval was right around the corner.
-By rejecting Ampligen, the FDA said that two primary clinical studies Hemispherx submitted with the application did not provide credible evidence the drug helped treat chronic fatigue syndrome.
-The FDA requested at least one additional study showing the drug helped treat the syndrome.
-The FDA also noted the need to resolve outstanding inspection issues at the facilities which produce Ampligen.
-Philadelphia-based Hemispherx’s stock dropped 40 percent the next day, the second major fall for the stock in the span of a month.
+The FDA said that two primary clinical studies that Hemispherx submitted with its application did not provide credible evidence that the drug helped treat chronic fatigue syndrome.
+Hemispherx’s stock dropped 40 percent the next day, the second major fall for the stock in the span of a month.
 The case was litigated in the United States District Court for the Eastern District of Pennsylvania.

 If you are an investor and have questions about a potential securities fraud lawsuit, please contact Berger Montague.

 Berger Montague is a national law firm focusing on complex civil litigation in federal and state courts throughout the United States.
 For over half a century, Berger Montague has played lead roles in consequential, precedent-setting cases and has recovered over $50 billion for its clients and the classes they have represented.
 Berger Montague is headquartered in Philadelphia and has offices in Chicago, Minneapolis, San Diego, San Francisco, Toronto, and Washington, D.C.